MicrosoftDocs/m365copilot-docs/docs/faq.md

 ### Can I build declarative agents with Azure AI services?

-If you want to use Azure AI services, we recommend you to build custom engine agents, instead of declarative agents.
+If you want to use Azure AI services, we recommend you to build custom engine agents instead of declarative agents.

 If you choose to work with OpenAI models, such as GPT-4 turbo, you can take advantage of the web-based interface of [Azure OpenAI Studio](https://oai.azure.com/), which comes with the **Deploy to Teams** feature that generates a code template that you can modify, test, and deploy using Teams Toolkit.